About the Symphony

 Prepare a 5-minute chair placement audition that includes…

-The required excerpt for your instrument.
-Excerpts can be found in the Paul Creative Arts Center outside of room M203 and here.
+1) Required orchestral excerpts for your instrument.
+These excerpts can be found in the Paul Creative Arts Center outside of room M203 in mid-August and will also be posted here.

-If you wish, you may also present a solo or etude that best demonstrates your abilities.
-The piece should be 2 minutes in length (maximum) and is to be presented in addition the the required excerpts.
+2) Solo repertoire.
+A solo is required for music majors, and is highly encouraged for non-majors.
+Please select a solo or etude that best demonstrates your abilities that is 2 to 3 minutes in length (maximum).
+This solo is to be presented in addition the required excerpts.

 Wind, Brass, and Percussion